 The good news is, you can easily unclog a drain without a plunger (so no excuses!).
 All you’ll need are just a few basic items that you could probably find in your kitchen cupboard.
 What’s more, it’s far cheaper than buying drain cleaning products — which aren't the best for your pipes anyway — or worse still, calling a plumber.
 In addition, if your toilet is blocked, here's how to unclog a blocked toilet with or without a plunger.
+Since you're already in the bathroom, check out how to clean a bathtub.
 In the meantime, here's how to unclog a drain to get it in top form again.

 Follow these easy steps on how to unclog a drain without using a plunger, and free your drain from gunk!

 How to unclog a drain with baking soda and white vinegar

 1. Start by adding two teaspoons of baking soda to the drain

 2. Follow this by tipping a cup of white vinegar down on top of it.
 You will start to see the mixture start to fizz or bubble up.